shantanu0304/Poem-Genre-Categorization/README.md

 # Poem-Genre-Categorization

 ## Task Description-
 ### My task is to categorize poems into 4 genres.
-I have gathered my data from kaggle.com and data.mendeley.com.
+I have gathered the data from kaggle.com and data.mendeley.com and merge them together after preprocessing.
 ### Final dataset have 748 entries
-### I have done this with the help of various Natural Language Processing(NLP) techniques.
+### I have completed my task with the help of various Natural Language Processing(NLP) techniques.

 ## Tools used -
 * Python – 3.7.2